Level Two - Lesson 12

 Disqualification should be reserved for only the most severe infractions.

 Players should only be disqualified for cheating or for major forms of unsporting conduct, including crimes, such as theft and assault.
-Disqualifying a player is a signficant action, and should be undertaken with the utmost seriousness.
+Disqualifying a player is a significant action, and should be undertaken with the utmost seriousness.

 The Tournament Organizer, who is in charge of the venue, can choose to further eject the player from the venue and/or disallow the player from registering in other tournaments that weekend.
 This is the tournament organizer's decision.
 We will continue to have lessons on disqualification and best practices, but I want to hit on a few key details.